 Anyone who has played Minecraft on both the PC and console will always tell you how it’s outrageous that console players are forced to limit their creativity to the controller.
-Fortunately, starting from PlayStation 4, Minecraft’s Bedrock edition has started supporting keyboard and mouse and this applies to the PlayStation 5 version as well.
+Fortunately, starting from PlayStation 4, Minecraft’s Bedrock edition has started supporting keyboard and mouse, which also applies to the PlayStation 5 version.

 Here are a few Minecraft guides:

 - How to Play Splitscreen In Minecraft (PC, XBOX, PS4, Switch)

 - Mending Books In Minecraft (How to Get Them)

 - The Best Fishing Rod Enchantments In Minecraft